 - 1.1.
 The Medium Term Financial Strategy (MTFS), the Trust's key financial planning document, is an integral part of the Trust's Business Planning process.
 The Trust operates a system of priority led budgeting, with those priorities set out in the Trust's Strategic Plan. - 1.2.
 The MTFS sets out how the financial management process will contribute to delivering those priorities and sets out a clear framework for our financial decision making.
 We fully expect that it will change over time to reflect new opportunities, policy decisions and the growth of the MAT. - 1.3.
-The MTFS includes a forward look over the next three years to assess the spending pressures the Trust is likely to face and the level of cost reductions or income generation needed to ensure the Trust retains a healthy reserve level. - 1.4.
+The MTFS includes a forward look over the next five years to assess the spending pressures the Trust is likely to face and the level of cost reductions or income generation that will need to be made to allow us to achieve our legal duty to set a balanced budget each year. - 1.4.
 The Trust will apply the following principles to its medium term financial planning, which are those published by CIPFA: - 1.4.1.
 Organisational leadership demonstrates a clear strategic direction based on a vision in which financial management is embedded into organisational culture; - 1.4.2.
 Accountability is rooted in medium term financial planning which drives the annual budget process supported by effective risk management, quality supporting data and whole life costs; - 1.4.3.
 Financial management is undertaken with transparency at its core using consistent, meaningful and understandable data, reported frequently with evidence of periodic officer action and Director decision making; - 1.4.4.
 Adherence to professional Standards is promoted by the leadership team of the Trust and our academies and is evidenced. - 1.4.5.
 Sources of assurance are recognised as an effective tool mainstreamed into financial management and includes Director/governor scrutiny informed by the results of both external audit, internal audit and inspection. - 1.4.6.
 The long term sustainability of schools is at the heart of all financial management process and is evidenced by prudent use of public resources.